-As of December 31, 2020, our Materialise Medical segment consisted of approximately 738 FTEs and fully dedicated consultants, with approximately 23.8% based at our headquarters in Belgium and the remaining employees distributed throughout our local offices in Australia, Brazil, China, Colombia, France, Germany, Japan, Malaysia, Ukraine, the United Kingdom and the United States.
+As of December 31, 2021, our Materialise Medical segment consisted of approximately 861 FTEs and fully dedicated consultants, with approximately 24.7% based at our headquarters in Belgium and the remaining employees distributed throughout our local offices in Australia, Brazil, China, Colombia, France, Germany, Japan, Malaysia, Ukraine, the United Kingdom and the United States.

 Business Model.
-We generate revenue in our Materialise Medical segment through clinical services and medical software.
-We sell medical devices that we print for our customers and sell licenses to our medical software packages and software maintenance contracts.
+We generate revenue in our Materialise Medical segment through the sale of medical software and personalized medical devices.
+We sell licenses to our medical software packages and software maintenance contracts and sell medical devices that we customize and print for our customers.
 We also provide custom software development and engineering services, for which we charge either on a time and material or fixed-cost basis.
-The majority of the medical devices that we printed in 2020 were surgical guides (and related bone models) that were distributed to surgeons through our collaboration partners Corin, DJO Surgical, DePuy Synthes, Integra, Lima, Mathys, Smith & Nephew, Stryker and Zimmer Biomet.
+The majority of the medical devices that we printed in 2020 were surgical guides (and related bone models) that were distributed to surgeons through our collaboration partners such as DePuy Synthes, Smith & Nephew, Stryker and Zimmer Biomet.
 We also print patient-specific implants that we sell directly to hospitals or distribute through partners such as DePuy Synthes.
 The customer base for our medical software products includes academic institutions, medical device companies and hospitals.

-For the years ended December 31, 2020, 2019 and 2018, our Materialise Medical segment generated revenue of € 61.7 million, €60.8 million and €52.3 million, respectively, representing 36.2%, 30.9% and 28.3% of our total revenue, respectively, and 1.5%, 16.4% and 22.0% growth over the prior year, respectively.
+For the years ended December 31, 2021, 2020 and 2019, our Materialise Medical segment generated revenue of € 73.4 million, € 61.7 million and €60.8 million, respectively, representing 35.7%, 36.2% and 30.9% of our total revenue, respectively.

 Medical Software.
-Our software allows medical-image based analysis and engineering as well as patient-specific design of surgical devices and implants.
+Our software allows medical-image based analysis, planning and engineering as well as patient-specific design and printing of surgical devices and implants.
 Our customers include leading research institutes, renowned hospitals and major medical device companies.
 Our medical software packages often serve as an introduction to our capabilities and in certain cases lead to custom software developments and clinical services opportunities.
 Our medical software packages are: